The Faith to Stand Tall

-Thousands of our returning soldiers face incredible adversity.
-Meet one who found a way to grow strong in it.
+Returning soldiers face incredible adversity.
+This one found the faith to grow strong in it.

 I asked him to say the Soldier’s Prayer.

 He met my eyes, and began to recite those sacred words.
 “Brave warriors, should fate find us in battle....”

 Suddenly I felt so tired.
 I just wanted to close my eyes and go to sleep.
 For a minute, forever, it didn’t matter.
 But deep within me an inner voice urged, Don’t quit.
 Don’t give up...

 The rest is a blur.
 I made it to Base Falcon, then to Baghdad on a medevac chopper.
 And finally back to the U.S., to Walter Reed National Military Medical Center in Washington, D.C.
 That’s where doctors decided they had to amputate my left leg.
 The next day, they told me that because the bones in my right leg were completely shattered and so much tissue was damaged, they’d have to take that leg too.

 All my life, I’d been a physical man.
 Built like a buffalo.
 Played linebacker at The Point.
 Served in three wars.
 Yet lying there week after week in Walter Reed, I wasn’t depressed.
 Not then.
 I had so many visitors—Kim, our children, relatives, nearly 20 years’ worth of Army friends.